Flex/extend spine while walking.

 - Indicate focus or key principles that are made explicit in the teaching

-- Eight Lessons in Awareness through movement taught at the Théâtre des Bouffes du Nord in Paris in May 1973 – Lesson # 2: On all fours, side movements
+- 8 ATM – Théâtre des Bouffes du Nord – Paris – May 1973 – 2.
+On all fours, side movements

 - Click “link” above to add a link; “file” to upload a resource or picture, or “widget” to embed a video.